Daniel777611/ParentDoctorServer/RENDER_ENV_SETUP.md

 ### 1. Configure Email Service (Recommended)

-1. Choose an SMTP provider (Outlook, Gmail, SendGrid, or Mailgun)
+1. Choose an SMTP provider (Mailgun recommended, or Gmail, SendGrid, Outlook)
 2. Get your SMTP credentials
 3. In Render.com, go to **Environment** tab
 4. Add each SMTP variable: